-The Alliston & District Humane Society is 100% volunteer run and your participation is critical to the shelter maintaining operations and to the animals in our care.
+The Alliston & District Humane Society is a volunteer organization with paid medical support.
+Your participation is critical to the shelter maintaining operations and to the animals in our care.
 Our volunteers do a wide variety of things throughout the shelter, so if you don't see something here that suits you please contact us.

 You can submit your application by filling out our Volunteer Application Form and emailing it to: email@example.com, or you can also print and mail your completed form to: P.O.
 Box 1455, Everett, ON L0M 1J0 or deliver it to the ADHS Shelter during one of our Open Houses.